YeongHyeon/ChopLifter/README.md

 # ChopLifter

 This is a classic game.
 It was created during the process of studying GUI or game programming.
-The original game is a game that is interpreted in your own way and made through some transformation process.
+It is a game that customized the existing game.

 The rules of this game are as follows.